EasternPA/mastodon-install/README.md

 1. Enable `Force SSL`, `HTTP/2 Support`, and `HSTS Enabled`
 1. Click the `Save` button

-## Log into your admin account
+## Verify Mastodon is running
 1. Point your browser to `mstdn.<yourdomain.tld>` replacing `<yourdomain.tld>` with the domain you bought
 1. You should see your main Mastodon screen

-1. Log into mastodon with your admin id and password that you saved before
+## Create your Admin account
+1. Return to your primary `ssh` terminal session
+1. `sudo docker exec -it mastodon-streaming-1 /bin/bash`
+1. At the container command prompt, run `RAILS_ENV=production bin/tootctl accounts create <your admin username> --email <your-admin@email> --role=Admin` (Note that `admin` is reserved, so you must use a different name)
+1. Look for `OK` and your password.
+SAVE THE PASSWORD.

 ## Create your 'normal user' account
+1. Log into your Mastodon instance with your admin email and password from above
 1. Click `Preferences` at the bottom of the menu on the right
 1. Click `Invite people` in the menu on the left
 1. Generate an invite link on the right and copy it into your clipboard